-The Texas-Louisiana Gulf Coast Synod of the Evangelical Lutheran Church in America (ELCA), a network of 112 Lutheran congregations, gave birth to LEAD in 2012 as a result of their strategic visioning process.
+The Texas-Louisiana Gulf Coast Synod of the Evangelical Lutheran Church in America (ELCA), a network of 112 Lutheran congregations, gave birth to LEAD in 2012 as a result of their strategic planning process.
+The vision was to provide expert and exceptional training, coaching, and consultation to leaders and congregations with the desire to do what it takes to grow.
 The entrepreneurial spirit of designing a separate nonprofit organization to take up this focus was groundbreaking for Evangelical Lutheran Church in America synods.

 LEAD began with a listening process.
 Peggy Hahn (often accompanied by Chris Hicks or Vonda Drees) intentionally listened one-on-one to 92 pastors in the synod as well as to others across the country.
 Together we learned how pastors were growing in their own faith and also gained insight on their congregational needs for leadership development.